hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 Complete the <a href="/membership/MembershipAgreement.pdf" target="_blank">form</a> and pass it to any memberYou need two members to support your application.
-Then, transfer funds, by doing a direct bank transfer to the Hackerspace.sg Standard Chartered bank account:
+Then, transfer funds, by doing a direct bank transfer to the Hackerspace.SG Standard Chartered bank account:

 	Bank code: 7144
 	Branch code: 057
 	Standard Chartered Account: 5701304090

-The account name should be Hackerspacesg Pte.
+The account name should be Hackerspace.SG Pte.
 Ltd. and the bank code is scblsgsgxxx (which is the swift code).
 Once you have the right bank code the branch code of `057` should display on your clumsy Singapore Internet banking interface.